Company: Way Finders

 - Provide proper support and mentoring to any supervisory-level employees to ensure they take ownership of their own hiring needs

-- 5 years’ progressively responsible equivalent accounting experience, preferably in a nonprofit setting; a combination of experience plus a Bachelor’s degree may be a substitute
+- 5 years’ progressively responsible equivalent accounting experience, preferably in a nonprofit setting

 - Preference for a Certified Public Accountant (CPA) designation